axt/cfg-explorer/README.md

 The code above exports CFG as `svg` format to file path `./cfg_output.svg`

-The function is defined as following:
+The function is defined as follow:

 ```py
 cfg_explore(binary, starts=[], port=5000, pie=False, launch=False, output='')
 ```

-- binary(*str*): the path of binary file to analysis
+- binary(*str*): the path of the binary file to analysis
 - starts(*list*): the start points (address) in CFGs, if none, the CFG will start with main func entry address
 - port(*int*): server port to host the web app. make sure the port is idle now.
 - pie(*bool*): whether the analysis position-independent
 - launch(*bool*): Whether launch a browser to view CFG immediately
 - output(*str*): the output file path. only support certain formats.
 If you leave it an empty string, no output will be generated and the interactive web app will start.
 Otherwise, no app will be launched and the CFGs will be exported to specified files.

-Detailed usages of this function is available in [examples/demo.ipynb](./examples/demo.ipynb).
+Detailed usages of this function are available in [examples/demo.ipynb](./examples/demo.ipynb).

 ## Annotation Style